sakshi2912/rfid_carparking/README.md

 2. IR sensors not detectind properly :
    Caliberate the IR sensor using the potentiometer.
 3. Servo motor twitching /not working :
-   a.
-Insufficient power supply.
+   1. Insufficient power supply.
 Servo motor requires 5V of supply.
-   b.
-Gnd and +5 interchanged
+   2. Gnd and +5 interchanged
    DO NOT POWER SERVO MOTORS WITH LITHIUM ION BATTERIES